kkrt-labs/kakarot-ssj/docs/general/model/contract_storage.md

 ### A shared storage space for all Kakarot Contracts

-The second approach is to have a single storage space for all Kakarot contracts.
+The second approach is to have a unified storage space for all contract accounts in the main Kakarot smart contract.
 While Kakarot is not a traditional Ethereum Client, we can still use a design that is similar.
 Traditional clients hold a state database in which the account states are stored.
 We can do the same, but instead of storing the account states